- Education & Outreach

 - XXXIV Dynamics Days Conference

 The Center for Theoretical Biological Physics (CTBP) is one of ten Physics Frontiers Centers established by the Physics Division of the National Science Foundation Directorate for Mathematical and Physical Sciences (MPS).
-CTBP is also supported by the Division of Molecular and Cell Biology (MCB) and the Division of Materials Research (DMR).
+CTBP is also sponsored by the Division of Molecular and Cell Biology (MCB).
+Additional support comes from the Division of Chemistry (CHE) and the Division of Materials Research (DMR).

 CTBP represents a collaboration between researchers at Rice University, the University of California - San Diego and The Salk Institute for Biological Studies, and is housed on the campus of Rice University, Houston, Texas.